Hiking Footwear

 Note: All of these are our own purchases and were not supplied by any company for review.

 We’re not doing long distance trails, backpacking, climbing Everest, or much of anything fancy in the hiking department – you might need something other than what we’ve got here.
-I’ve also included what we use for travel, water/hiking sandal, and post-hike.
+I’ve also included what we use for water sandals and post-hike.

-We’ve both been wearing mainly Oboz since early 2013.
+We’ve both started wearing Oboz in early 2013.
 I think I first discovered them from a recommendation in Backpacker Magazine’s gear guide, and then Tom ended up choosing a pair without realizing I’d been wearing the same brand for months.

-Tom is on his 2nd pair of Bridger Low BDry (Men’s) but started with a pair of the Firebrand BDry
+MEN’s: A couple pairs of Bridger Low BDry (Men’s) after starting with a pair of the Firebrand BDry.

 Pro: